-- with whom Abraham also shared a tenth of all.
+- to whom Abraham also distributed a tenth of all.
 Indeed, when translated his name first means: “king of righteousness”, and then also “king of Salem”, that is “king of peace”.

 - Without father, without mother, without genealogy; having neither beginning of days nor end of life.
-But having been – and being – made like the Son of God, he remains a priest continuously.
+But having been made like the Son of God, he remains a priest continuously.

-- Look at how great this man was, to whom even Abraham the patriarch gave a tenth of the best spoils of war.
+- And see how great this man was, to whom even Abraham the patriarch gave a tenth from the best spoils of war.

-- And indeed, the men of the sons of Levi – after receiving the office of priest – have a command to take a tenth from the people according to the law, (that is, from their brothers) though both did – and do – come from Abraham’s loins.
+- And indeed, men from the sons of Levi – after receiving the office of priest – have a command to take a tenth from the people according to the law, (that is, from their brothers) though both have come from Abraham’s loin.

-- But the man who doesn’t trace his ancestry from them had collected a tenth from Abraham, and had blessed the man who has the promises.
+- But the man not tracing his ancestry from them has collected a tenth from Abraham and has blessed the man having the promises.

 - And beyond all contention, the lesser is blessed by the greater.

 - And indeed, dying men receive tithes here; but there it’s being testified that he lives.

 - And, so to speak1“so to speak” is literally “so to a word to speak”, even Levi (the man receiving tithes) has paid tithes through Abraham,